The Miriam Hospital Awards and Accreditations

 Other Featured Awards and Recognition

 Our greatest reward is caring for our patients.
 That’s why we’re committed to turning treatment guidelines into lifelines.

-- The American Heart Association/American Stroke Association presented The Miriam Hospital, a primary stroke center, with the Get with the Guidelines - Stroke Gold Plus award in 2021 including the Type 2 Diabetes Honor Roll as well as the Stroke Honor Roll Elite.
-Receiving the Gold Plus award means that The Miriam continues to reach an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care outlined by the AHA.
+- The American Heart Association/American Stroke Association presented The Miriam Hospital, a primary stroke center, with the Get with the Guidelines - Stroke Gold Plus award in 2023 including the Type 2 Diabetes Honor Roll as well as the Stroke Honor Roll.
+Receiving the Gold Plus award means that The Miriam continues to reach an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care outlined by the AHA for 24 consecutive months or more.
 This award honors the hospital’s commitment to ensuring stroke patients receive the most appropriate, leading-edge treatment, as quickly as possible, in accordance with nationally recognized, evidence-based guidelines.
-Timely treatment critically influences patient outcomes.
+Timely treatment by nurses and physicians throughout the hospital critically influences patient outcomes.

 - In 2021, the obesity medicine program in the Center for Bariatric Surgery at The Miriam Hospital became the first and only program of its kind in Rhode Island to earn national Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) accreditation.
 The adult program was accredited in 2015, 2017, and 2021.
 The adolescent program earned accreditation initially in 2017 and again in 2021.
 With this voluntary yet rigorous accreditation, the center meets all criteria according to national quality standards established to deliver safe, high-quality metabolic and bariatric patient care.